ypinhsuan/tp/docs/UserGuide.md

   ![List after](images/ugimages/ListAfter.png)

-#### Linking a student to a class : `link`
+#### Adding a student to a class : `link`

-You can organise students into their classes using this command.
+You can add students into their classes using this command.
-In Tutor's Pet this is known as "linking" a student to a class.

 **Format**: `link s\STUDENT_INDEX c\CLASS_INDEX`
-* Links the student at the specified `STUDENT_INDEX` to the class at the specified `CLASS_INDEX`.
+* Adds the student at the specified `STUDENT_INDEX` to the class at the specified `CLASS_INDEX`.

 For example:
 * You have a new student, David Li, who has transferred into one of your classes, CS2103T Tutorial.
-  You have already [added](#adding-a-student--add-student) him to your Tutor's Pet, and want to link him to the class.
+  You have already [added](#adding-a-student--add-student) him to your Tutor's Pet, and want to add him to the class.

 * Type in the command `link s\4 c\1` and press <kbd>Enter</kbd>.

   ![Link before](images/ugimages/LinkBefore.png)

-* Your Tutor's Pet displays the students in CS2103T Tutorial to confirm that you have successfully linked David to the class.
+* Your Tutor's Pet displays the students in CS2103T Tutorial to confirm that you have successfully added David to the class.

   ![Link after](images/ugimages/LinkAfter.png)

 <div markdown="block" class="alert alert-primary">

-:bulb: **Tip:** When linking multiple students to a class, you can press the <kbd>↑</kbd> key to retrieve previously entered commands.
+:bulb: **Tip:** When adding multiple students to a class, you can press the <kbd>↑</kbd> key to retrieve previously entered commands.
 This reduces the amount you need to type.

 </div>